code-golf/code-golf/README.md

 The certificate is at "./localhost.pem" and the key at "./localhost-key.pem" ✅
 ```

-3. Build the website:
+3. Build the assets:
 ```
-$ ./build
+$ ./build-assets
 ```

 4. Bring up the website: